computationalgeography/lue/document/doc/reference/operation/focal_majority.md

 ## Description

-Focal operation for counting the number of different values in a neighbourhood.
+Focal operation for determining the most occurring value in a neighbourhood.
+If multiple values have the same highest occurrence, then the smallest one is selected.

 ## No-data handling